swiftlang/swift-evolution/proposals/nnnn-backtrace-api.md

   /// The architecture of the system that captured this backtrace. public var architecture: String

-  /// The width of an address in this backtrace, in bits. public var addressWidth: Int
+  /// A `Sequence` that returns `Frame` instances struct FrameSequence: Sequence {
+    typealias Element = Frame

+    struct Iterator: IteratorProtocol {
+      mutating func next() -> Frame?
+    }

+    func makeIterator() -> Iterator
+  }

-  /// A list of captured frame information. public var frames: [Frame]
+  /// A `Sequence` of captured frame information.
+  ///
+  /// The underlying storage is intentionally not exposed, because there may
+  /// be cases where it's desirable to use a more compact form (for instance
+  /// delta compression).
+  public var frames: FrameSequence { get }

   /// A list of captured images.
   ///